notchtc/notchtc.github.io/src/media.md

 Not everything may be listed here, because I'm too lazy to add it, don't remember it or don't want to add it for some reason.

-Stuff like anime will be on [my AniList account](https://anilist.co/user/chtc/).
+Stuff like anime will be on [my AniList account](https://anilist.co/user/chtc/) & music will be on [my Last.fm account](https://anilist.co/user/chujtas).

 # Movies
 | Movie                     | Status        |